auth0/docs/articles/universal-login/index.md

 Auth0's Universal Login is the most secure way to authenticate users for your applications.
 Universal Login centers around your Auth0 login page.
 The login page appearance and behavior is customizable right from the [Dashboard](${manage_url}).
 The logo and colors of the login pages can be changed, and in more advanced use cases, the code of each page itself can be modified.

-In the Universal Login flow, the user will click a login button or link in your application, which will call the `/authorize` endpoint at Auth0.
+In the Universal Login flow, the user will click a login button or link in your application, which will redirect to the `/authorize` route at the Auth0.
 If there is no session detected for the end user, Auth0 will redirect them to the login page, where they will be able to login or signup using the connections you configure, such as databases or social connections.
-Once the user is authenticated (or if they were already signed in) the login page will redirect them to your application, along with the requisite credentials.
+Once the user is authenticated (or if they were already signed in) Auth0 will redirect them to your application, along with the requisite credentials.

 ::: note
 If the incoming authentication request includes a `connection` parameter that uses an external identity provider (such as a social provider), the login page will not display.
 Instead, Auth0 will direct the user to the [identity provider's](/identityproviders) login page.